-Figure 1 Almost all generators in widespread use don't survive very minimal statistical scrutiny from TestUO1 [29].
+Fig. 1: Almost all generators in widespread use don't survive very minimal statistical scrutiny from TestU01 [L'Ecuyer and Simard 2007].
 Even one failure indicates a problem.

-Metropolis and including John von Neumann) that needed to model problems in physics [38].
-In the years that have followed, there have been numerous advances in the area (and some horrendous missteps, such as the RANDU generator [21]), yet more than sixty years later, with random number generators in widespread use, there has been no single random number generator that provides all the properties we might consider valuable.
+The idea of solving problems using machine-generated random numbers has been with us since 1949, being first applied by a team at Los Alamos (led by Nicholas Metropolis and including John von Neumann) that needed to model problems in physics [Metropolis and Ulam 1949].
+In the years that have followed, there have been numerous advances in the area (and some horrendous missteps, such as the RANDU generator [Knuth 1997]), yet more than sixty years later, with random number generators in widespread use, there has been no single random number generator that provides all the properties we might consider valuable.